 Applications for the limited entry courses (COUN675 and COUN672) open on September 1 and close on October 1 of each year.
 Please see the Application and Enrolment information page for detailed information on requirements for entry.

 Selection is based on written applications, academic records, referees' reports and interviews.
 Interviews will be scheduled in November.
 To be selected for an interview you must be eligible to enrol in the Master of Counselling programme.

-This means you must include the following with your application: If you are a new postgraduate student in the College of Education, Health and Human Development send certified copies of all previous tertiary academic transcripts from universities other than Canterbury and details (verified by an employer or supervisor) of your work history as a counsellor.
+This means you must include the following with your application: If you are a new postgraduate student in the Faculty of Health send certified copies of all previous tertiary academic transcripts from universities other than Canterbury and details (verified by an employer or supervisor) of your work history as a counsellor.

-If you are a continuing postgraduate student in the College of Education, Health and Human Development include details (verified by an employer or supervisor) of any work history as a counsellor.
+If you are a continuing postgraduate student in the Faculty of Health include details (verified by an employer or supervisor) of any work history as a counsellor.